halan/halan.blog/_posts/2023-01-29-someone-push-forced-over-my-commits.markdown

 c1<-—c2<-´—--c2<--c4 (feature1)
 ```

-Now we have all commits reachable by the available branches.
-It’s crucial because when you do a `git fetch`  (or `git pull`), it’ll download just reachable commits.
-I mean, it’ll get only commits pointed by a branch or by another commit as their parent on that way.
-On the push force example, `git fetch` will get d1 because the branch feature2 points to it, d1 points to c2, and go on.
-So your commit was net overridden or deleted, it probably is unreachable, out from any branch, and it makes it kind of invisible by `git fetch` or `git pull`.
-The challenge here is to create a branch pointing to it and decide what to do with it.
-We’ll cover it soon here.

 All commits are now reachable through the available branches.
 It’s crucial because when you perform a `git fetch` or `git pull`, only reachable commits will be downloaded, meaning only commits pointed to by a branch or another commit as its parent will be retrieved.
 In the case of the force push, `git fetch` would retrieve commit `d1` because branch `feature2` points to it, `d1` points to `c2`, and so on.
 In the first scenario, your commit was not overridden or deleted.
 It's just unreachable and not attached to any branch, making it somewhat invisible to `git fetch` or `git pull`.
 The solution is to create a branch pointing to the unreachable commit and then decide what to do with it.
 We'll discuss that further in a bit.

 ## Why are my commits duplicated?
 Who did it?